-Year Ended

-2010 2 December 28, 2008 2008 ember 30, 2007
+January 3, 2010 Year Ended December 28, 2008 (In thousands) December 30, 2007

-(In th

 Tax expense at statutory rate \$ 12,326 \$ 7,842 \$ 16,222

 State taxes, net of federal benefit 1,651 1,087 2,143

 Tax credits and other (571) (429) (108)

 \$ 13,406 \$ 8,500 \$ 18,257

-Deferred tax assets and liabilities consist of the following tax-effected temporary differences:
+rred tax assets and liabilities consist of the following tax-effected temporary differences:

-J January 3, 2010 ember 28, 2008
+Ja nuary 3, 2010 (In tho December 28, 2008 pusands)

-(In thou ısands) ids)

 Deferred tax assets:

 Deferred rent \$ 10,453 \$ 10,562

 Share-based compensation 3,127 2,433

 Inventory 1,010 1,503

 Other 9,595 9,428

 Deferred tax assets 24,185 23,926

 Deferred tax liabilities - basis difference in fixed assets (5,135) (2,230)

 Net deferred tax assets \$ 19,050 \$ 21,696

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
+Management considers the scheduled reversals of deferred tax assets is a liabilities, projected future taxable income and tax planning strategies in making this assessment.
 Based upon the level of historical taxable income and projections of future taxable income over the periods during which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences.
 The amount of the deferred tax asset considered realizable, however, could be reduced if estimates of future taxable income are reduced.

 The Company files a consolidated federal income tax return and files tax returns in various state and local jurisdictions.
-The statutes of limitations for its consolidated federal income tax returns are open for years 2006 and after, and state and local income tax returns are open for years 2005 and after.
+The statutes of limitations for its consolidated federal income tax returns are open for years 2006 and after.